carlosdavis/wordpress-plugins/add-to-any/README.txt

 Constantly... and it's done automatically without having to upgrade.

-= Where can I choose which button and individual icons to display and other options? =
+= Where are the options? =

-Go to `Settings` > `Share/Save Buttons`.
+In your Admin panel, go to `Settings` > `Share/Save Buttons`.
+Among other options, you can choose which button and individual icons to display, and where and how to display them.

 = Why isn't the drop-down menu appearing? =